Nkosinathi-Bonga-James-Mncube/AWS_Practice/Kubernetes_learning/projects/K8_demo/Readme.md

-# Create Kubenetes cluster with mongodb and webapp
+# Create Kubenetes cluster with mongodb and webapp (example used by TechWorld with Nana)
 <img src="img/index.png">

 ## Installation